3 Reasons why your blog posts are not converting #blogging

 Whilst chatting with a coaching client the other day, the topic of blog post conversion came up.
 She felt that her posts should be converting better and despite the wisdom and advice I was sharing, she felt there had to be a magic plugin that would make her blog posts convert into more sales.

 There is no magic plugin, it’s down to you.
 It’s down to what you write.
 It’s down to what information you share.

 1. Know the purpose of your blog post

-Each blog post has a different purpose, some are created with the intention of gaining subscribers (if you like what you are reading here btw, you can subscribe at the end of the post or to read via email in the sidebar), others are written to express an opinion or share advice.
+Each blog post has a different purpose.
+Some are created with the intention of gaining subscribers (if you like what you are reading here btw, you can subscribe at the end of the post), others are written to express an opinion or share advice.
 Others are written with the express intention of generating conversation and Twitter shares.
 When you start writing your post you should know in your mind what the outcome from that post should be.

 2. Write for your ideal reader.